 In accordance with the Regulations and the rector’s decision, the minimum requirements for teaching skills vary between positions.
 This will be taken into account when assessing teaching skills and their sufficiency in relation to the position to be filled.

-The requirements of each assessment area are described in the assessment matrix.
+The requirements of each assessment criteria are described in the evaluation matrix.
+Each of the assessment criteria will be graded according to the matrix.
 The overall grade for teaching skills is not necessarily the mathematical average of the assessed areas; rather, different areas may compensate for each other or be emphasised to varying degrees in relation to the position in question and its requirements.

 The demonstration of teaching skills is open to the public.
-The duration of the demonstration is up to 20 minutes.
-At the beginning of the demonstration, the applicant briefly describes (max.
+The duration of the actual demonstration is 20 minutes.
+Before the teaching demonstration, the applicant can briefly describe (max.
 5 minutes) the target group, learning outcomes and context.
-The duration of the actual demonstration is 20 minutes.
-After the demonstration, the teaching skills committee and the audience may pose questions for up to 10 minutes.
+After the teaching demonstration, the teaching skills committee and the audience may pose questions for up to 10 minutes.
 The teaching demonstration is attended by the teaching skills committee, members of the appointment committee and, potentially, other audience members.

 At the demonstration, the applicant should teach as in a genuine teaching situation.
 The demonstration may also include ‘meta-speech’ about how the applicant would implement a section in a real teaching situation.
-The applicant may engage the audience as if they were students in the target group.
+The applicant is expected to interact with the audience as if they were students in the target group.

 In the case of a recruitment process, the topic, target audience and language of the demonstration of teaching skills will be announced to the applicant in advance.
 In contrast, those applying for the title of docent can choose their own topic.
 Applicants must submit a short syllabus (max.
 2 pages) to the HR specialist.

-The assessment of the teaching demonstration (see the attached assessment matrix) focuses on the following areas:
+The assessment of the teaching demonstration (see the assessment matrix below) focuses on the following areas: